raspberrypilearning/dont-fall-in/en/step_2.md

 **Choose:** Do you want to add or paint a character sprite?

-You might want to add a top-down character sprite such as **Tatiana**, **Taylor** or **Trisha**?
+You might want to add a top-down character sprite such as **Tatiana**, **Taylor** or **Trisha**.

 ![Image of the top down sprites available in scratch](images/top-down-sprites.png)

-Or, paint your own character sprite?
+Or, paint your own character sprite.
 Start with simple shapes and add details later.
 Centre your costume in the Paint editor.

 [[[generic-scratch3-draw-sprite]]]